Iris dichotoma: Taxonomy

 Iris dichotoma was first published and described by Peter Simon Pallas in 'Reise Russ.
 Reich.'
 (Reise durch Verschiedene Provinzen des Russischen Reichs.)
-Vol.3 on page 712 in 1776.
+Vol. 3 on page 712 in 1776.

-Then in 1972, using morphological studies botanist Lee Wayne Lenz re-classified the species as a separate species and renamed it Pardanthopsis dichotoma which he then published in Aliso Vol.7 on page 403.
+In 1972, using morphological studies, botanist Lee Wayne Lenz re-classified the species as a separate species and renamed it Pardanthopsis dichotoma which he then published in Aliso Vol. 7 on page 403.
 Its lack of perianth tube was the feature that originally separated it from other iris species.

-Then in 1998, Goldblatt in (Klaus Kubitzki (ed.))
-'The Families and Genera of Vascular Plants' Vol.3 on page 326, also noted that it was a monospecific genus between Iris and Belamcamda.
+In 1998, Goldblatt in (Klaus Kubitzki (ed.))
+The Families and Genera of Vascular Plants Vol. 3 on page 326, also noted that it was a monospecific genus between Iris and Belamcamda.

-Then in 2001, based on DNA analysis, Pardanthopsis was then merged back into the genus Iris, and the name Iris dichotoma Pall. was used again.
-Occasionally the former name, Pardanthopsis dichotoma is still used.
+In 2001, based on DNA analysis, Pardanthopsis was then merged back into the genus Iris, and the name Iris dichotoma Pall. was used again.
+Occasionally, the former name Pardanthopsis dichotoma is still used.

-It was verified by United States Department of Agriculture Agricultural Research Service on 25 October 2005, as Iris dichotoma, and it was last-listed in the RHS Plant Finder in 2017.
+It was verified by United States Department of Agriculture's Agricultural Research Service on 25 October 2005 as Iris dichotoma, and it was last-listed in the RHS Plant Finder in 2017.